kbr/fritzconnection/README.rst

 Python-Tool to communicate with the AVM FritzBox.
-Uses the TR-064 protocol over Upnp.
+Uses the TR-064 protocol over UPnP.

 Installation:
 -------------